parallelspec/obsidian/Contemporary Korea/Proposal Draft.md

 *Lessons from Korean Economic Growth* by Susan M. Collins, 1990

-This paper discusses the strategies employed by the Korean government throughout the twentieth century through economic policies and investments that guided the nation to economic prosperity by the 1980s, the peak of South Korea's economic growth on a year-on-year metric. [citation] Collins is an American academic focusing on macroeconomics, and has written numerous works regarding economic growth in Asian countries, especially the 'Asian Tigers' and the BRIC nations.
+This paper discusses the strategies employed by the Korean government throughout the twentieth century through economic policies and investments that guided the nation to economic prosperity by the 1980s.
+Collins is an American academic focusing on macroeconomics, and has written numerous works regarding economic growth in Asian countries, especially the 'Asian Tigers' and the BRIC nations.

 *Demographic change, human capital, and economic growth in Korea* by Jong-Suk Han, Jong-Wha Lee, 2020